-"How quickly do uterine fibroids grow?
+"How quickly do uterine fibroids grow?"

 A few months ago, my doctor diagnosed me with uterine fibroids and said that because they were not cancerous and they usually took care of themselves, we could watch and wait.
 I was comfortable with that, but apparently since then, the fibroids have grown a lot.
 Is that normal?

 Typically fibroids are not removed surgically until they are causing symptoms.
 In your case, your doctor may decide to remove them because of their growth rate.
 This would not be because there is any more risk that they would become cancer, but that they have a greater risk of causing symptoms.
 Also, a very rapid growth rate makes physicians nervous that there may be something else going on other than fibroids.
 Symptoms of fibroids that would warrant removal include excessive menstrual bleeding or refractory abdominal pain.
 I suggest that you schedule an appointment with your OBGYN that you have been seeing for your fibroids.
 He or she can determine how much they have grown and if they are possibly something more worrisome.
 More than likely, they will need to be removed by hysterectomy or uterine artery embolization at some point if they are causing you any discomfort.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.